patrickballeux/screenstudio/apps/README.txt

 	@REMAININGTIME (Time remaining in minutes)
 	@TEXT (Custom text from the text entry in the Panel tab...)
         @COMMAND (Custom text from a command output...)

-- AUDIO INPUT:
-ScreenStudio is relying on Pulseaudio for audio recording.
-When two audio input are selected (Mic+Internal), ScreenStudio will add a virtual audio input that will mix both Mic and Internal audio input.
-This virtual audio input will only exists while ScreenStudio is capturing and will be remove once the capture is completed.

-To adjust the audio levels, use the default audio mixer or install "pavucontrol" for more options.

 -----------------------------------------------------------------
 CONTACT: